hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/06_data_organization.md

 cp ~/ngs_course/unix_lesson/raw_fastq/*.fq raw_data/
 ```

 Later in the workflow when we perform alignment, we will require genome reference files (.fa, .gtf) to map against.
-These files are also in the `unix_lesson` directory inside `reference_data`.
+These files are also in the `unix_lesson/` directory inside `reference_data/`.
 You can use `.` as a placeholder for the current working directory as the destination.

 ```bash
 cp -r ~/ngs_course/unix_lesson/reference_data/ .
 ```

-Perfect, now the structure of `rnaseq` should look like this:
+Perfect, now the structure of `rnaseq/` should look like this:

 ```
 rnaseq